SammyEnigma/winfoom/README.md

 ---

-If the proxy type is PAC, then the output of the `foomcli config` command should be like:
+If the proxy type is PAC, then the output of the `foomcli config` command would be like:

 ```
 {